thoimetwa/qps-infra/docs/guide.md

  Steps:

-1.Go to qaprosoft/carina-demo and start full_regression job
+1. Go to qaprosoft/carina-demo and start full_regression job

  Expected Result:Full_regression job is opened

-2.Click Build with Parameters and run Build
+2. Click Build with Parameters and run Build

  Expected Result:Pipeline full_regression job is started

-3.Open Jenkins and verify that web tests are running in web node
+3. Open Jenkins and verify that web tests are running in web node

-4.Go to qaprosoft/carina-demo and verify that API-Demo-Test, API-DataProvider-Classes, SOAP-Demo, Tags-Demo-Test, API-CustomParams, Web-Demo-Single-Driver-Test, Mobile-Android-Demo-Test, Mobile-iOS-Demo-Test are completed and Passed.
+4. Go to qaprosoft/carina-demo and verify that API-Demo-Test, API-DataProvider-Classes, SOAP-Demo, Tags-Demo-Test, API-CustomParams, Web-Demo-Single-Driver-Test, Mobile-Android-Demo-Test, Mobile-iOS-Demo-Test are completed and Passed.
 Web-Demo-Test, API-DataProvider-Classes are completed and failed.